jlmelville/smallvis/docs/nervjse.md

 *March 19 2019*.
 I recently revisited the issues with optimizing JSE.
-In some cases, the problem with one point becoming an outlier seemed to be due to an elementary mistake I made in implementing the weight calculation: $\exp^(-x)$ becomes zero for not-all-that-large $x$. `abs(exp(-36) - .Machine$double.eps)` is around `1e-17` and as far as R on my machine is concerned, `exp(-746) == 0`.
+In some cases, the problem with one point becoming an outlier seemed to be due to an elementary mistake I made in implementing the weight calculation:
+$\operatorname{e}^{-x}$ becomes zero for not-all-that-large $x$.
+`abs(exp(-36) - .Machine$double.eps)` is around `1e-17` and as far as R on my
+machine is concerned, `exp(-746) == 0`.
 And bearing in mind that the exponent is the squared distance that means any pair of points more than 27 units of distance apart will have a similarity of zero.
 Because JSE is asymmetric, we only row normalize, and therefore under those circumstances, it's possible for some of the rows of the $Q$ matrix to be close to uniform, which leads to small force constants in the gradient.
 That leads to the displacement of the two points to dominate the gradient, and we already said that it's under these conditions that the distances are relatively large.
 So it only takes a bit of an imbalance of how the points are distributed and the differences can add up to a gradient that is relatively large.

 The solution is to use the log-sum-exp trick.
 There are several places that discuss this: